Kong/docs.konghq.com/app/_hub/kong-inc/datadog/index.md

 ---

 ## Metrics
-Plugin currently logs following metrics to the Datadog server about a Service or Route.
+Plugin currently logs the following metrics to the Datadog server about a Service or Route.

 Metric                     | description | namespace
 ---                        | ---         | ---